Fahim-Ahmad/cloud_workshop/Deployment_AppEngine.md

 ![alt text](images/Deployment_AppEngine/image-72.png)

-Enter you app ID (same as project ID) (it is shown next to the App Id field)
+Enter your app ID (same as project ID) (it is shown next to the App ID field).

 ![alt text](images/Deployment_AppEngine/image-73.png)

 ![alt text](images/Deployment_AppEngine/image-74.png)

-You can Enable your application in any time.
+You can enable your application at any time.

 ## 14. Advanced topics: